- 4.4.6 - EVIDENCE REQUIRED

 Prepare the statement as described above even if it is apparent the affiant will refuse to sign the affidavit.
 Have the affiant read the affidavit.
 If they decline, read it to them.
 Request the affiant correct and initial any errors in his/her own handwriting.
 Ask the affiant if the statement is true and correct.
 Ask him/her to write at the bottom of the statement "I have read this statement and it is true, but I am not signing it because..." in his/her own handwriting.

 If the affiant still does not sign the affidavit, you should write a statement noting the refusal situation.
 Write this near the bottom and within the body of the affidavit.
 Include the actual situation, such as, you recorded the above facts as the affiant revealed them, the affiant read or refused to read the statement and avowed the statement to be true, and the affiant's reason for refusing to sign (e.g., "upon advice of corporate counsel", "per corporate policy", etc.).
 Sign and date this statement in the body of the document; only sign in the signature block if the affiant signs the affidavit.
+Once the refusal is documented on the affidavit, it is not necessary to include any additional narrative under the "Refusals" heading of the EIR.

 You should take special precautions when obtaining an affidavit from a confidential informant.
 The affiant may be reluctant to sign a statement, which reveals his or her identity.
 See IOM 5.2.9 for guidance on interviewing confidential informants.